lizbur10/js-basics-strings-code-along/README.md

 # Strings Lab Introduction

 ## Problem Statement
 In this exercise, we're going to walk you through the process of running tests in the Learn environment.
-We're also going to familiarize ourselves with the structure and flow of the JavaScript labs in the Learn.co curriculum.
+We're also going to get more familiar with the structure and flow of the JavaScript labs in the Learn.co curriculum.

 For this lab, you've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
 At the moment, the view that our users see upon logging in is pretty generic.
 We'd like to improve the user experience by adding some custom greeting capabilities.